Andresmup/github-foundations/24_ADMINISTRATION/Readme.md

 ## BRANCH PROTECTION RULES

+You can protect important branches by setting branch protection rules, which define whether collaborators can delete or force push to the branch and set requirements for any pushes to the branch, such as passing status checks or a linear commit history.

 > [!NOTE]
 > Only repository administrators or custom roles with the "edit repository rules" permission can enable protections on a branch.

+To ensure smooth collaboration and maintain repository integrity, branch protection rules can be set up, some aspect are:
+- **Setting Rules**: Establish rules for branches before collaborators can push changes or merge pull requests.
+Rules are created mainly for organizations' repositories.
+- **Default Protections**: By default, rules prevent force pushes and branch deletion.
+Additional protections can be enabled as needed.
+- **Exemptions**: Administrators and specific roles with "bypass branch protections" permission are exempt by default.
+However, these restrictions can optionally apply to them too.
+- **Customization**: Rules can be set for specific branches, all branches, or branches matching specified patterns, like release.
+- **Automated Merging**: Pull requests can be configured to merge automatically when all requirements are met.
+- **Single Rule Limitation**: Only one rule can apply at a time per branch, which may cause confusion with multiple versions targeting the same branch.

 If you're working on a branch that's protected, you won't be able to delete or force push to the branch.
 Repository administrators can additionally enable several other protected branch settings to enforce various workflows before a branch can be merged.